babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 ## Starting the EOTS Daemon

-You will need to navigate to the You can start the EOTS daemon using the following command:
+You can start the EOTS daemon using the following command:

 ```shell
 eotsd start --home <path>
 ```

-This command starts the EOTS RPC server at the address specified in eotsd.conf under the RpcListener field (default: 127.0.0.1:12582).
-You can override this value by specifying a custom address with the --rpc-listener flag.
+This command starts the EOTS RPC server at the address specified in eotsd.conf under the `RPCListener` field (default: `127.0.0.1:12582`).
+You can override this value by specifying a custom address with the `--rpc-listener` flag.

 ```shell
 2024-10-30T12:42:29.393259Z     info    Metrics server is starting